chinmoy12c/autopsy/DOCUMENTATION.md

 ## `.commands` folder

 Each UUID folder contains a `.commands` folder, which stores content that is specific to each UUID (rather than each core dump).
-This folder contains the `timeout` and `modified.py` files.
+This folder contains the `timeout` and `modified.py` files and also stores the zip file that is generated for exported data.

 ## Clean-up script